-At Bow Valley Insurance in Calgary we can never stress enough that one of the greatest dangers to Canadian drivers is by distractions.
+At Bow Valley Insurance we can never stress enough that one of the greatest dangers to Canadian drivers is by distractions.
 According to provincial statistics, it is estimated that between one-fifth to nearly one-third of all vehicular accidents in Alberta stem from some sort of distraction diverting the driver’s attention from the road.

-One of the easiest ways to lower the amount you pay for car insurance premiums in Calgary is to maintain an accident free driving history.
+One of the easiest ways to lower the amount you pay for car insurance premiums is to maintain an accident free driving history.
 With a good driving record, Bow Valley Insurance uses the power of market competition by accessing up to fifteen major car insurers to compete for your premium dollars.

 After inappropriate cell phone use, the biggest distraction to the driver is usually children, a dog loose in the passenger area, or both.